 NJ Man Sues Viagra Over Car Crash

-Moran crashed into a tree and two parked cars July 1 while he was driving home after a date.
-He had taken Viagra an hour earlier, said his lawyer, Ronald Benjamin.
+The July 1 crash happened after Moran, 53, was driving home after a date.
+Moran had taken Viagra an hour earlier, but ``never went past necking,″ said the lawyer, Ronald R. Benjamin of New York.

-Moran said he now suffers from neck pain and finger numbness.
+Moran said he now has neck pain that makes sleep difficult and finger numbness.